You are here:

 DMV can title and register trucks or permanent fleet up to or over 26,000 pounds if they are:

-The Motor Carrier Transportation Division issues registration for trucks over 26,000 pounds combined weight that are subject to weight-mile tax.
+The Commerce and Compliance Division issues registration for trucks over 26,000 pounds combined weight that are subject to weight-mile tax.

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how